redox-os/book/src/build-system-reference.md

 ### GNU Make Configuration

 - `mk/config.mk` - The build system settings are here.
-You can override these settings in your `.config`, don't change them here to avoid conflicts in `make pull`.
+You can override these settings in your `.config`, don't change them here to avoid conflicts in the `make pull` command.
 - `mk/*.mk` - The rest of the Makefiles.
 You should not need to change them.

 ### Podman Configuration